 I recalled an interview with the mother of a child with Autism Spectrum Disorder (ASD).
 In the midst of our conversation, she reiterated her frustrations while bringing her son out in public, especially when taking the bus.
-Jon who has a deep interest in bells and would repeatedly press the bell on the bus.
-Sadly, his keen interest has resulted in many hard stares and hurtful remarks hurled at both of them from strangers who were ignorant of Jon’s condition and his mother’s challenges.
+Jon has a deep interest in bells and would repeatedly press the bell on the bus.
+Sadly, his keen interest has resulted in many hard stares and hurtful remarks hurled at both of them by strangers who were ignorant of Jon’s condition and his mother’s challenges.

 Author Levan Lim & Marilyn Mayling Quah made a powerful statement about a cycle that results in the attitudes towards people with disabilities.
 They share that “We exclude because we don’t understand… we don’t understand because of limited contact… we lack contact because we exclude.”
 Perhaps because of this vicious cycle, we tend to misjudge and misunderstand parents of children with special needs, and the children themselves.
 However, we often do not understand the impact of our words and actions on such parents and children.

 Ms Grace Ling Chan, an adult with High Functioning Down Syndrome, confided in her biography, “I am human, not an alien…not being accepted fully by society is tearing me apart because we are human beings too and we don’t deserve to be treated this way.”

 It can also get difficult trying to find an appropriate fit into an educational setting for children with special needs.
 Many parents are not given the option to place their children in a mainstream school, despite desiring for their children to be placed alongside typically developing peers into local institutions.

 In other cases, parents struggle to make the best decision for their children.
 As Jon’s mother explained that “It’s always a desire for a parent of a child with special needs to attend a mainstream school.
 But to allow him to study in the mainstream is like putting him in a pressure cooker.
 In the special school, every curriculum is catered at his own pace and time, but Jon said that he likes being in mainstream school.”